rgarciacarmona/VR-FarmDay/README.md

 ##  Citation

-This work was part of an study published as [FarmDay: A Gamified Virtual Reality Neurorehabilitation Application for Upper Limb Based on Activities of Daily Living"]([https://peerj.com/articles/14031/](https://www.mdpi.com/2076-3417/12/14/7068)), in the journal PeerJ.
+This work was part of an study published as [FarmDay: A Gamified Virtual Reality Neurorehabilitation Application for Upper Limb Based on Activities of Daily Living"](https://www.mdpi.com/2076-3417/12/14/7068), in the journal Applied Sciences.
 If you want to cite it, please use this BibTex code:

 ```
 @article{rojo2022farmday,